nejucomo/blog/content/2014-08-13_monetary-base-growth-btc-vs-eth.rst

 Block Rewards
 =============

 In both systems, the change in total monetary base comes exclusively from "block rewards" where the miner which solves a constraint receives a given number of new currency units.
-Bitcoin has a policy of halving the reward every four years until it reaches 0 due to rounding error.  ``FIXME: Correct?``  Ethereum has a policy of a fixed reward into perpetuity:
+Bitcoin has a policy of halving the reward (roughly) every four years until it reaches 0 due to rounding error.
+Ethereum has a policy of a fixed reward into perpetuity:

 .. raw:: html